GardenGroupUO/Adsorber/Documentation/source/How_To_Run_Adsorber.rst

 For single atoms, this is all that is needed.
 If you want to adsorb molecules that have two or more atoms in it, you want to give two or three additional inputs into this dictionary.

 * **index** (*int.*): This is the index of the atom in the molecule to adsorb to the surface for the cluster/surface model.
-See :ref:`How_To_Use_Adsorber` for more information on how to select the index of the atom in the molecule you would like to be adsorbed to the surface.
+See :ref:`bind_molecule_to_surface_of_system` for more information on how to select the index of the atom in the molecule you would like to be adsorbed to the surface.
 * **axis** (*str./list/tuple*): This is the axis in your molecule that you would like to point away from the surface of the cluster/surface model, as well as to rotate your moleule around (if you would like to rotate your molecule around the axis).
-See :ref:`How_To_Use_Adsorber` for more information for how to specify this axis.
+See :ref:`bind_molecule_to_surface_of_system` for more information for how to specify this axis.
 * **rotations** (*list/tuple*, optional): These are the angles of rotation that you would like to rotate the molecules around the **axis** on the surface of your cluster/surface model.
 If you have a linear molecule that is alligned to the **axis** or you do not want to rotate your molecule around the **axis**, you do not need to add this as this is an optional input.
-See :ref:`How_To_Use_Adsorber` for more information about how to specify how to best rotate your molecule about the **axis** on the surface of your cluster/surface model.
+See :ref:`bind_molecule_to_surface_of_system` for more information about how to specify how to best rotate your molecule about the **axis** on the surface of your cluster/surface model.

 An example of this is shown below: